josephoforkansi/Algorithm-Analysis-All-Hands-Project-Module-2/README.md

 - peek(): Returns the front element without removing it.

-- __add__(+): Merges two queues into a new queue.
+- add(+): Merges two queues into a new queue.

-- __iadd__(+=): Performs in-place merging of two queues.
+- iadd(+=): Performs in-place merging of two queues.

 ## 🚀 Project Overview

 This project benchmarks queue data structures to analyze their efficiency across basic operations.
-The implementation is structured within the analyze directory.
+The implementation is structured within the analyze project.

 ## Queue Implementations